 FabLab offers the possibility not only to make your own 3D products, but also to learn how these 3D and 2D techniques are used.
 You can explore the basics of 3D printing and discover how you can create amazing objects in 3D or in 2D with a laser cutter.
-Courses and workshop are offered at FabLab Wageningen 4 times a year (19 and 26 of November this year).
+Courses and workshop are offered at FabLab Wageningen 4 times a year.

 The FabLab Wageningen people; Jutta Wirth, Marcel van Dijk, and Olivier Langevoort, will happily explain to you about possibilities which Fablab Wageningen offers.